Mapusa: History

-Mapusa is a small town clustered around the Mount (Alto).
+Mapusa is a small city clustered around the Mount (Alto).
 The name Mapusa is thought to be derived from the Konkani word for a 'measure' - 'map' and the phrase fill up - 'sa'.
 Ancient Goan agrarian community had a well established Gaunkari or Community Farming System, where villages formed associations, worked on community land and shared profits.
 Market day was a major event, with goods brought in from every district to one central area.
 Mapusa has thus remained a prominent market center for many centuries.

 Geography

-Mapusa is located at 15.60°N 73.82°E. It has an average elevation of 15 metres (49 feet).It lies on the banks of Mapusa River.
+Mapusa is located at 15.60°N 73.82°E. It has an average elevation of 15 metres (49 feet).
+It lies on the banks of Mapusa River.

 Mapusa has a tropical climate with temperatures ranging from a high of 37 °C in summer with high levels of humidity to a low of 21 °C in winters.